-Persistent hiring challenges are not only frustrating but also potentially detrimental to your business.
-If you can’t secure the talent you need to meet your strategic objectives for the coming year, you may not be able to achieve growth targets.
+Ongoing hiring challenges are not only frustrating but also detrimental to your business.
+If you can’t secure the talent you need to meet your strategic objectives, you may not be able to achieve growth targets.
 You are also at risk of overloading your core staff — a situation that could, in time, drive those workers to seek new opportunities elsewhere.

-1. How is our company perceived by potential hires?
+1. How is your company perceived by potential hires?

 - Do you use social media — including outlets widely used by millennials, like Snapchat and Instagram — to give potential hires insight into what it’s like to work at your firm?

 - Are you sponsoring events, like hackathons or Meetups, geared toward the types of professionals you are trying to hire?

 - Are you enlisting help from your current staff to generate interest in your business through their professional networks and the industry events they attend?